rafaelbco/plone_idioms/python.rst

 Function docstrings
 -------------------

-Should follow PEP257_ fully complemented with the conventions explained in the examples.
+Should fully follow PEP257_, complemented with the conventions explained in the examples.
 If something is not well explained, adapt from `Google docstrings style`_.

 Examples